 APHIS BRS commissioned and funded a report by the Weed Science Society of America (WSSA) to assess if Agrostis species and sexually compatible Polypogon species in the United States currently occur as weeds in any natural or managed ecosystems, whether glyphosate herbicides were important in the management of these species, and to document alternatives to these herbicides for the management of these species and the presence or absence of herbicide resistance in these species (Banks et al., 2005).
 Results from the WSSA study reveal that while Agrostis and Polypogon species are widespread throughout the United States, they are not typically aggressive and rarely managed as a weed (Banks et al., 2005).
 The study also found that there is nothing about glyphosate-resistant creeping bentgrass that will make it inherently more weedy than the existing non-resistant varieties (Banks et al., 2005).
 If herbicides are used to control these species or to control other weeds in environments where these species can grow, glyphosate is preferred in many of these environments and is typically applied as spot treatments.
 However, glyphosate is sometimes used broadly to control all vegetation in an area.
 For example, glyphosate is commonly used on public lands and rights of way because of the lack of residual activity in the soil making it possible to reseed immediately.
 Several alternative herbicides were identified that can be used to control Agrostis and related species in non-crop areas, public lands, forests, etc. where T&E species are most likely to occur (Banks et al., 2005).
-In addition APHIS Plant Protection and Quarantine (PPQ) assessed the weed risk potentials of herbicide resistant and non-herbicide resistant types of creeping bentgrass (Agrostis stolonifera) using the PPQ weed risk assessment guidelines (USDA-APHIS-PPQ, 2014).
+In addition APHIS assessed the weed risk potentials of herbicide resistant and non-herbicide resistant types of creeping bentgrass (Agrostis stolonifera) using the APHIS weed risk assessment guidelines following a petition from the Center for Food Safety to list ASR368 as a Federal noxious weed (USDA-APHIS-PPQ, 2014).
 The assessment found glyphosate-resistant creeping bentgrass to be no different than conventional creeping bentgrass in terms of weed risk potential (USDA-APHIS-PPQ, 2014).